Male Cosmetic Procedures

 During your consultation you will discuss the type of anesthesia needed and the facility where the surgery will be performed.
 It is important that the facility be state & federally licensed and a doctor of anesthesia should be with you during your procedure, not just on the premises.

 At Premier Image Cosmetic & Laser Surgery, we pride ourselves in using only board certified doctors of anesthesia and a nursing staff not only chosen for their expertise and certifications, but for their caring attitudes.
-On campus is our state of the art, triple A accredited out-patient surgery center owned and operated by Northside Hospital, with exclusive use by Premier Image to provide safe, personal, and yet private care.

 If surgery is desired, a pre-operative appointment will be made.
 Your surgeon will instruct you on pre & post operative care.
 A review of your medical history and medications are necessary at the consultation and the pre-operative appointment.
 Current blood-work results and your EKG will also be reviewed with the surgeon and doctors of anesthesia at your pre-operative exam.
 Instructions on eating, drinking, taking or avoiding certain vitamins and medications should be carefully followed.
 A post operative kit and prescriptions are given at this time.